 - a noticeable mass in the breast

-A noticeable mass occurs in around 50 percent of people with Paget’s disease of the breast.
+A noticeable mass occurs in around

 The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.

 There are many other possible causes of red spots or rashes on the breast, including the following:

 Nipple dermatitis is an inflammation of the skin on the nipple and areola.
 This condition can occur in women who are breastfeeding.
 It usually causes pain.

 A breast abscess is a buildup of pus in the breast that results from a bacterial infection.
 The bacteria get inside the breast through the nipple.
 Breast abscesses can be painful and

 Doctors usually treat abscesses with antibiotics, drainage, or needle aspiration.